Fuck ICE

 Lots of cops just one block away from the Waymos

 Another thing that troubled me about this whole thing was what I saw later on the nightly news.
-I saw a reporter, reporting while on the freeway at the time when the cops were finally moving in to disperse the crowd after what seemed to be an hour.
-They were using flash bangs and smoke.
+I saw a reporter, reporting while on the freeway at the time when the police were finally moving in to disperse the crowd after what seemed to be an hour.
+They were using flash bangs and smoke to try and disperse the crowd.
 SMOKE, not tear gas.
 But the reporter, with some panic in her voice and while on camera, told her crew, “We gotta move now!
 They are using tear gas!!”
 It played well on TV.
 But I was there.
 I was right THERE.
 Honestly, at first I thought it was tear gas too, but it only took a second to realize it wasn’t.
 No gasping, no struggle to breathe, no…tears.
 Just plan ol’ smoke bombs.
 I get why the reporter might have thought that it was tear gas in the moment, but that story should have never hit the airwaves or it should have been corrected.
 It wasn’t.
 More Tide detergent needed to be sold.
 It was good for TV but it’s not what went down that day.

 Now, I’m no conspiracy theorist.
 Not by a long shot, but what I saw that day, didn't jive with what I saw on the news or with the stupid words falling out of the President of the United States’ stupid mouth.
 I will say, though, if you look through my pics, it may support both those narratives.
 Why?
-Because I, too, was trying to get the most action-packed, shock factor shots.
+Because I, too, was trying to get the most action-packed, shock-factor images.
 Yes, some bad things happened, some unnecessary and stupid things, but 95% of the protest was done as it should be, peacefully.
 But that won’t get me or anyone else a Pulitzer, make for interesting TV, or sell a single box of Tide.